josdejong/jsoneditor/doc/usage.md

 var editor = new jsoneditor.JSONEditor(container, options);
 ```

-To set JSON data, use set:
+To set JSON data in the editor:

 ```js
 var json = {